boostup/react-semantic-ui-kit/README.md

 ## Usage

-Inside their respective directory, every UI component includes an ```api.md``` file.
-As time goes by, an [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog) should replace them.
-However, if a component is not yet in the catalog, then at least its api file should be present to provide usage and demo information to coders who wish to use it early.
+As time goes by, an [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog) the api documentation should be moved to the catalog.
+However, if a component is not included in the catalog, then its api documentation shall at least be present inside its respective directory to provide usage and demo information to coders who wish to use it early.

 ---